-Gaming is the running of specialized application s known as electronic games, especially on machines designed for such programs and, in a more recent trend, using personal computers on the Internet in which case the activity is known as online gaming.
-A person who plays electronic games is called a gamer .
+Gaming is the running of specialized applications known as electronic games or video games on game consoles like X-box and Playstation or on personal computers (in which case the activity is known as online gaming).
 The term "gaming" originated as a synonym for "gambling" although most electronic games today do not involve gambling in the traditional sense.

-Because of historically slow response time in playing games over the Internet, a trend has arisen in which gamers convene at a so-called LAN party, bringing their own computers and attaching them to a LAN (local area network) set up especially for the occasion.
-Nevertheless, the increasing prevalence of high-speed Internet connections, especially in metropolitan areas, has made online gaming practical for more people in recent years.
-Ironically, this trend may be offset by a proliferation of complex gaming on the Internet, consuming bandwidth as fast as (or faster than) it becomes available.
+Because of historically slow response time in playing games over the Internet, a trend in which gamers convene at a so-called LAN party, bringing their own computers and attaching them to a LAN (local area network) set up especially for the occasion.
+The increasing prevalence of high-speed Internet connections has made online gaming practical for more people in recent years, however, making LAN parties less common.

 Gaming faces criticism by groups who point out that some of the programs have violent, xenophobic, sexually explicit or otherwise objectionable content.
 Concern has also arisen because some young people seem to become addicted to gaming, spending inordinate amounts of time at the activity.
 That said, gaming can be useful in a wide variety of professional and educational scenarios, especially in simulations for activities requiring visual and motor coordination such as driving race cars and piloting military fighter aircraft.

 See Jane McGonigal's TED talk, Gaming can make a better world: